Bone Grafting Overview

-Usually, at least a millimeter of bone is needed around the implant.
-If the implant is adjacent to another implant, three millimeters is needed, and if next to a living tooth, two millimeters.
-As to height, there has to be enough bone to completely submerge the implant without affecting the nerves or the sinuses.
+Usually, there needs to be at least a millimeter of bone around the implant.
+If the implant is adjacent to another implant, there must be three millimeters, and if next to an existing tooth, two millimeters.
+As to height, there must be enough bone to completely submerge the implant without affecting the nerves or the sinuses.

-If not enough bone is present in the jaw, you will need bone grafting in order to receive dental implants.
+If not enough bone is present in the jaw, you will need bone grafting to receive dental implants.

 Types of Bone Grafting

 With bone grafting, bone is often taken from other areas of your body and used to supplement the bone in the jaw.
-This is known as an autograft.
-When bone is taken from a human bone donor, this is an allograft.
+This use of your bone is known as an autograft.
+When the bone is from a human bone donor, this is an allograft.
 Bone taken from an animal is a xenograft (in other words, a bone grafting using material from an organism that is genetically dissimilar to humans).

-Ideally, the bone grafting and the dental implants will be done at the same time.
-Sometimes, though, it is necessary to allow some time for the grafting to heal before the implants are placed.
-The timeline here is very important because if too much time passes between the bone grafting and the installation of the implants, the bone could end up being re-absorbed.
-Your dentist will monitor the healing, and attempt to do the implant surgery when enough healing has taken place and there is minimal reabsorption.
+Ideally, Dr. Pottorff will perform bone grafting and dental implants treatments at the same time.
+Sometimes, though, it is necessary to allow some time for the grafting to heal before placement of the implants.
+The timeline here is crucial because if too much time passes between the bone grafting and the installation of the implants, the bone could end up being re-absorbed.
+Dr. Pottorff and his team will monitor your healing for the proper timing of the implant surgery.
+Timing is essential to minimize reabsorption of the bone.

 Contact Us to Learn More

-If your dental health is generally good, but you lack sufficient bone mass in your jaw to support dental implants, you may benefit from bone grafting.
+If you’re in good dental health, but lack sufficient bone mass in your jaw to support dental implants, you may benefit from bone grafting.
 To learn more, or to book a consultation, contact us at Advanced Dental & Implant Care.
-You can contact us at 847-854-1200.
+We service patients for dental implants and bone grafting in Crystal Lake, Huntley, and many surrounding areas.
+Contact us today at 847-854-1200!